istio/istio.io/content/docs/concepts/security/index.md

 server, the operator cannot enable mutual TLS without breaking existing communications.

-With the permissive mode enabled, the server accepts both plain text and mutual TLS traffic.
+With the permissive mode enabled, the server accepts both plaintext and mutual TLS traffic.
 The mode provides great flexibility for the on-boarding process.
-The server's installed Istio sidecar takes mutual TLS traffic immediately without breaking existing plain text traffic.
+The server's installed Istio sidecar takes mutual TLS traffic immediately without breaking existing plaintext traffic.
 As a result, the operator can gradually install and configure the client's Istio sidecars to send mutual TLS traffic.
 Once the configuration of the clients is complete, the operator can configure the server to mutual TLS